 Spiess, H. 2000: Lunar rhythms and plants.
 Biodynamics.
 229: 19-22.

 This is a brief list of books related to biodynamic research.
 For additional titles see SteinerBooks.
-You can help support the Biodynamic Association by always visiting SteinerBooks through the BDA webstore.
-We will receive a commission on all sales from customers who reach SteinerBooks through our site or marketing efforts.
+You can help support the Biodynamic Association by visiting SteinerBooks through links on our site.
+A percentage of all sales from customers who reach SteinerBooks through our site will go to help support our work.

 Koepf, H.H., Shouldice, R., and W. Goldstein.
 1989.
 The Biodynamic Farm: Agriculture in the Service of the Earth and Humanity.
 Anthroposophic Press.
 Hudson, NY.
 245 pp.